Culvert Design Guidelines for Ecological Function

 2.1.4.1 Streambanks

 • Streambanksare recommended inside of culverts where feasible to protect the culvert from abrasion, provide resting areas for fish, and provide for small mammal crossing.
 If streambanks are constructed through a crossing, the streambanks should be constructed of rock substrate designed to be stable at the 100-year flood (USFS 2008).
-The streambank width should be a minimum of 1.5 times D100of the streambank material.
-The crossing width should be increased to allow for the channel width plus the streambanks; however the crossing width should not exceed 1.4 times the bankfull width (Figure 6).
+The streambank width should be a minimum of 1.5 times D100 of the streambank material.
+The crossing width should be increased to allow for the channel width plus the streambanks (bankfull width + 3 times D100) (Figure 2-6).

-• Streambanks are not recommended for areas with permafrost or severe freeze-thaw issues, for areas with large amounts of sheet flow or ice flows, or in the intertidal zone.
-Incorporation of streambanks inside of culverts is typically recommended when feasible.
-Streambanks should not be used if the rock size needed for streambank stability results in an overall crossing width of greater than 1.4 times the bankfull width as the risk of aggradation is much higher for the wider crossing if the streambanks fail.
-For permafrost and freeze-thaw, aufeis areas, the risk of exacerbation of these icing areas and potential risk and maintenance of the road should streambanks fail is significantly higher than other locations so they are not recommended to reduce risk.
-In the intertidal zones, these are transitional areas so the benefits of streambanks is less apparent for fish passage and the risk of sedimentation in some intertidal settings by lowering the velocities through the culvert with streambank evacuation can be high.
-Again, these are generalities to conservatively accommodate all situations in Alaska and there may be project locations where streambanks can be installed at lower risk than what is being accommodated here.
+• Streambanks are not recommended for areas with permafrost, severe freeze-thaw issues, or for areas with large amounts of sheet flow or ice flows.
+For permafrost and freeze-thaw, aufeis areas, the risk of exacerbation of these icing areas and potential risk and maintenance of the road is significantly higher than other locations so they are not recommended to reduce risk.
+Streambanks are not recommended on sand bed streams or low slope wetland complexes.
+These are generalities to conservatively accommodate all situations in Alaska and there may be project locations where streambanks can be installed at lower risk than what is being accommodated here.
+Incorporation of streambanks inside of culverts is recommended when appropriate and feasible.

 2.1.4.2 Substrate Design